Daniel Ganderton

 Daniel Ganderton (born 24 October 1988 in Launceston, Tasmania) is a Thoroughbred horse racing jockey.

-Ganderton comes from a racing family, originally racing for his uncle's stable in Spreyton, Tasmania.
-Ganderton started racing in 2005 and forged his name as the leading apprentice in Tasmania.
-In February 2008 he was acquired by Gai Waterhouse stables as an apprentice and won the Sydney's leading apprentice standings for 2008/2009.
+Ganderton hails from a racing family and initially raced for his uncle's stable in Spreyton, Tasmania.
+He began his racing career in 2005 and quickly established himself as Tasmania's leading apprentice.
+In February 2008, he joined Gai Waterhouse's stables as an apprentice and secured the title of Sydney's leading apprentice for the 2008/2009 season.

-In his many victories to date Ganderton has claimed the Queensland cup riding aboard Cape Breton.
+Among his many victories to date, Ganderton has won the Queensland Cup, riding Cape Breton.

 Personal life

 Ganderton attended Hagley Farm Primary School in Tasmania, and high school at St Patrick's College, Launceston.
 In his spare time he enjoys playing football where he played at Launceston City, and represented Northern Tasmania squads in football before becoming a professional jockey.